Electronic Project Engineer's Best Partner!

 1. Getting an Accurate PCB Assembly Quote

-When you request a quote, a contract manufacturer prices the SMT process — stencil setup, machine time, number of placements, number of reflow passes — separately from the SMD components themselves, which are usually quoted or sourced through a BOM (bill of materials).
-If you ask for an "SMD quote" expecting it to include assembly labor, or an "SMT quote" expecting it to include parts cost, you'll get a mismatched number.
-Always confirm whether a quote covers assembly only, parts only, or both.
+When you request a quote, a contract manufacturer typically prices the SMT assembly process separately from the SMD components.
+Assembly costs usually include stencil fabrication, machine setup, component placement, and reflow soldering, while SMD components are quoted or sourced based on the bill of materials (BOM).
+If you ask for an "SMD quote" expecting it to include assembly costs, or an "SMT quote" expecting it to cover component costs, the quotation may not match your expectations.
+To avoid confusion, always confirm whether the quote includes assembly only, components only, or both.

 2. Choosing Between SMD and Through-Hole (THT) Parts